Monte Carlo Simulation

 Ok, you have completed the modeling.
 Now, you can expand the Options analyzer panel to see all the calculated results.
 And guess what, the Monte Carlo Simulation is already performed for you.
 Just notice the probability distribution shown in the risk profile panel at the options analyzer, this probability distribution is the result of Monte Carlo Simulation.

 You can resize panels to get a better view of the results.
 As shown below.
 (Notice that, Stochastic Dominance is also calculated from the risk profile).
+Expand the Stochastic Dominance Panel to see the dominance diagram.

 Explanation of the Result